dd9jn/rfc4880bis/rfc4880bis.md

 The secret key is this single multiprecision integer:

-  * MPI of an integer representing the secret key, which is a scalar of the public EC point.
+  * a SOS representing the secret key, which is a scalar of the public EC point.

 ### Algorithm-Specific Part for ML-KEM Keys